Canadian Silver Maple Leaf Coins

 Canadian Maple Leaf Silver Coins

-The Canadian Maple Leaf silver coin, from the Royal Canadian Mint, is the second most popular silver coin we offer, behind the American Silver Eagle, and is still highly recognizable around the world.
-In fact, the Silver Maple Leaf has a higher silver content and finer design, making it a more desirable coin, despite its lower popularity.
+The Canadian Maple Leaf silver coin, from the Royal Canadian Mint, is the second most popular silver coin we offer, behind the American Silver Eagle Coin.
+Silver Maple Leaf Coins are highly recognizable around the world and fully guaranteed by the Canadian government (enforced by the Royal Canadian Mounted Police, RCMP).
+Silver Maple Leaf Coins have a higher silver bullion content (.9999 fine silver) and new cutting edge anti-counterfeit designs, often making them a more desirable silver coin among silver bullion coin buyers.
 The Royal Canadian Mint releases Canadian silver coins every year.

 While the Royal Canadian Mint first issued a silver dollar in 1935 (the Silver Jubilee), the Canadian Maple Leaf coins were first minted in 1988.
 The coin has changed in appearance slightly over the years, with commemorative designs being released for various occasions, such as the 2010 Winter Olympics, and the 20-year coin anniversary.
 The obverse of these Canadian coins feature Queen Elizabeth II, some as a younger Queen, some as a middle-aged Queen, and some as the present-day Queen.
 The obverse also states the year of issue and the value ($5 CAD).